 We are a CENTER FOR ENVIRONMENTAL ARTISTIC EDUCATION registrated as a non-profit association.
 Our project is located in the oasis of the Natural Park Karst en Yesos de Sorbas, in the middle of the desert of Almeria (Spain).
 With a focus on music, nature and sustainability, we organize a series of activities and wood-workshops.
 Our specialty is the Wood of the Desert.

 WE HIGH-LIGHT the specialness of the ecosystem found in the Natural Park Karst en Yesos de Sorbas and the variety of species of fauna and flora that find shelter in this unique place, a true oasis that is threatened by the risk of the over-exploitation of water by macro plantations of olive trees in superintensive cultivation.

 WE INVITE YOU TO DISCOVER a respectful way of life, with which you can build a new educational paradigm.
-Our Agave House-Museum is designed as an example of a self-sustainable house with a special and warm atmosphere and a standard which is well adapted to the reality of the 21st century, with all the comforts of a home.
+Our Agave-Museum is designed as an example of a self-sustainable house with a special and warm atmosphere and a standard which is well adapted to the reality of the 21st century, with all the comforts of a ‘normal’ home.

-OUR UNIQUE WORK reflects a cuarter of a century of a life dedicated to the elaboration of a wide range of musical instruments and handicrafts made from Agave-wood, a true 100% sustainable resource obtained from the only desert in Europe.
+OUR UNIQUE WORK reflects a cuarter of a century of a life dedicated to the elaboration of a wide range of musical instruments and handicrafts made from Agave-wood, a true 100% sustainable resource obtained from the desert in Almería province.
 This material is beautiful, resistant, easy to work, it has great educational value and endless posibilities….

 Asociación PITA-ESCUELA del Río Aguas